xini/silverstripe-social-metadata/readme.md

 ## Overview

-Adds social metadata like OpenGraph, Twitter and JSON-LD to all pages.
+Adds social metadata like OpenGraph, X (Twitter) and JSON-LD to all pages.

 The module adds the following functionality to a site: